Z3vron/Third-person-RPG/Game status - versions changes.md

 - Camera shakes on stairs
 - some things i do to often (each frame etc) should be done less time
 - delegates in C#, pointers or their counterparts use var => var.something etc
+- Do I want to be possible to put all weapons to both enemies and player hands? it creates some mess in code
+- Same button for tap and hold - some issues is it even possible?

 Next update:
 - Added event action to handle player death so that code would be more clean and there would be less references between scripts